instructure/canvas-lms/doc/api/plagiarism_platform.md

 Once the course copy has occurred TPs should be aware that they will begin receiving `submission_created` webhooks for assignments for which they have never had an LTI launch occur.
 This is because it is unlikely that an instructor will edit each assignment in the new course, which is what would allow the `Canvas.placements.similarityDetection` placement LTI launch to occur.
 To access information about assignments that a TP has never received an LTI launch for use the <a href="plagiarism_detection_platform_assignments.html">Assignment LTI API</a>.

 TPs often have a configuration that is set on a per-assignment basis via their UI by the instructor creating the assignment and stored by the TP.
-There are two ways of handeling these TP configurations during a course copy: using reasonable defaults or using the LTI Tool Settings Service.
+There are two ways of handling these TP configurations during a course copy: using reasonable defaults or using the LTI Tool Settings Service.

 ##### Option 1: Using Defaults
 When receiving a `submission_created` webhook for an assignment that has never had an associated LTI launch, TP configuration items have not been set by the instructor.
 In these cases, TPs should use good defaults for any custom configuration they typically offer to instructors when configuring assignments.
 TPs may even wish to provide a resource handler that uses the `Canvas.placements.accountNavigation` placement in order to provide Canvas administrators the ability to set account-level default configurations.